raphaelsaunier/jsromandie-angular-ember/slides/02-concepts/concepts.md

 ### Two-way data binding

-Hard to do in jQuery or Backbone without an external library
+Hard to do in jQuery or Backbone

+without an external library

 ---

-## AngularJS only:
+## In AngularJS

-- Dependency Injection
+DI: Dependency Injection

-- Directives
-- Filters
+Directives & Filters

 <aside data-markdown class="notes">
 DI: Spring World in JavaScript